- Use whichever one you're comfortable with.

 aka: American And British English

 This wiki is used in both America and The Commonwealth of Nations.
-This would be titled "American and British English spelling differences", but the Australians complained, just like New Zealanders complained about All Black Article.
+This would be titled "American and British English spelling differences", but that could offend Australians, New Zealanders and other people in the commonwealth who are not in Britain.
 On TV Tropes, here's the guidelines (Please note that this applies to things like punctuation as well):